Stuttering is not bad

 So, the shame, unrealistic expectations, hiding, avoiding, and holding back - that’s what bad.

 And these are not the stuttering itself.
 I mean it is part of this big stuttering iceberg and that’s why I call it the invisible 90% of stuttering, but these are not disfluencies.
-These are the product of our belief that stuttering is bad.
+These are the products of our belief that stuttering is bad.

 We don’t take it lightly, we cry at it at times.